 Marija Tiurina, United Kingdom

 For everyone crazy about Bosch’s multiple-plot paintings with hundreds of characters and scenes captured on a single canvas, Marija Turina’s style will be a gripping discovery.
 However, instead of grim medieval aesthetics, she draws vibrant search-and-find paintings full of life and joy.
 And yet I won’t deny all creators care about minor details in their own manner, Marija is probably the best digital artist who’s mastered it.
-You just need to look at her digital artworks to see for yourself.

 Every character in her illustrations is overfilled with emotions and unique features to highlight their personalities.
 Marija’s Coffee Characters was the first project I saw from her.
 I immediately fell for those powerful females brought to embody popular coffee drinks, and since then, my love for her emotional cartoonish style keeps growing — as well as Marija’s mastership that she brings to more and more projects, including her recently released search-and-find book, Where are you.